BrunoGupa/instance_translator/README.md

 # RL_MFP

-This repository contains a translator from instances of the Moving Firefighter Problem (MFP) into the Bulldozer environment.
+This repository contains a translator from instances of the Moving Firefighter Problem (MFP) into the Bulldozer Reinforcement Learning environment.
 The MFP is a problem derived from graph theory.
 Here, we provide an implementation to translate instances of the MFP into an environment suitable for solving with Deep Reinforcement Learning using the Bulldozer framework.

 ## Results